© Crown copyright 2022

 2. Business continuity planning

-- who provides care for the people in supported living environments and whether these individuals are still able to provide care and are not shielding/self-isolating, whether paid staff or informal carers
+- whether those delivering care are still able to provide care and are not self-isolating, whether paid staff or informal carers

 - how and where care and support plans are located

 - requirements for any specialist care or long-term conditions

 - key contacts coordinating care from other community-based services including, but not limited to:

 - third-sector voluntary social and community enterprises (VSCEs)

 - drug and alcohol or social work teams

 Key contingency details should also include information about the care recipient’s modes of communication.
 These include technology, their likely reaction to changes in routine or unfamiliar carers, and ways to reduce potential stress.
 In cases where current circumstances make consistency impossible, providers should prepare people for the fact that it may be necessary for a different carer to support them.

 It is particularly important to ensure risk management plans are updated for individuals in supported living who may find any change in routine challenging, for example people living with dementia and certain types of autism.

 Providers and local authorities should work together to facilitate mutual aid, care and support plans across their areas.
 This is to inform planning ahead of a possible outbreak.
 Useful resources can be found on the Local Government Association website.